 Williams-Sonoma, Inc. (WSI) recognizes the importance of respecting and promoting human rights globally.
 People First, one of the Company’s core values, is a fundamental commitment to this principle.
-Our approach to protecting and safeguarding human rights is informed by the International Labor Organization (ILO) Conventions and the UN Guiding Principles on Business and Human Rights.
+Our approach to protecting and safeguarding human rights outside the United States is informed by the International Labor Organization (ILO) Conventions and the UN Guiding Principles on Business and Human Rights.

 We strive to avoid adverse human rights impacts from the outset by embedding principles related to respect and dignity throughout our business and integrating them into our company policies and relevant procedures.
 Ethical conduct and strong business relationships are key to preventing or mitigating adverse human rights impacts in our operations, products or services by our business relationships.

 We are committed to providing a safe and healthy work environment for our associates, visitors, suppliers and contractors, maintaining respectful workplaces and upholding equal opportunities for every associate.
 We also go beyond our own operations to protect the rights of the workers who make our products.

 Aligned with our “People First” values, we strive to continuously improve our workplaces to reduce the risk of injury and other negative health consequences.
 Our efforts include incident and hazard reporting, data analysis, standard operating procedures aimed at reducing injury risk, associate and management training, the promotion of best practices and the measurement of key safety metrics, including rules and regulations issued under the Occupational Safety and Health Act (OSHA Act).

 Equal Opportunity Protections